migoox/genome-downsampler/README.md

 - `-q`, `--min-mapq` `UINT` : **Minimum MAPQ value**
   - Minimum Mapping Quality (MAPQ) value of sequences to retain.
 Sequences with MAPQ lower than this value will be filtered out.
 Default is 30.

+- `-f`, `--amp-overflow` `UINT` : **Amplicon overflow**
+  - Number of base pairs a read can extend outside of an amplicon and still be considered part of the amplicon.
+Defaults to 0.

+- `-g`, `--min-alignment` `FLOAT` : **Minimum alignment ratio**
+  - Minimum alignment ratio (AS/sequence length) required for a sequence to be retained.
+Must be a value between 0 and 1.
+Defaults to 0.5.

 - `-@`, `--threads` `UINT` : **Number of threads**
   - Number of threads for htslib read/write operations.
 Default is 2.